NAFTA - Chapter 11 - Investment

 Westmoreland Coal Company further alleges that Alberta has treated it unfairly and in a discriminatory manner by providing transition payments to three coal-fired generating unit owners impacted by the CLP, and not providing such a payment to Westmoreland Coal Company for its coal mine assets.

-Westmoreland Coal Company also alleges that Alberta’s above-mentioned measures, combined with carbon pricing regulations enacted by Alberta and the federal government, deprived it of the value of the mines, constituting a violation of the expropriation obligation.
+Westmoreland Coal Company also alleges that Alberta’s above-mentioned measures, combined with carbon pricing regulations enacted by Alberta, deprived it of the value of the mines, constituting a violation of the expropriation obligation.

 Legal documents